The ‘Needs to Know’

 3. We continue past the Star Rowing Club…

-…& when we approach County Bridge we take the right fork & head up & then cross the bridge
+…& approaching County Bridge we take the right fork & head up & then cross the bridge

 …& then back down the other side & along the other bank back towards the town